WSU-kduncan/cicdf25-Larryrsmithusmc/Project4/README-CI.md

 **Semantic Versioning**
   - Generating tags
-	- How to see tags in a git repository
+	- To see tags in your repository click the main tab then select tags.
-	- How to generate a tag in a git repository
+	- To generate a tag in a git repository you need to add a tag by `git tag -a v1.1.2` then push it.
-	- How to push a tag in a git repository to GitHub
+	- To push a tag in a git repository to GitHub `git push origin v1.1.2`
   - Semantic Versioning Container Images with GitHub Actions
 	- Now it is only triggered when a git tag is pushed
 	- So workflow steps is the flow of actions being taken.
 My flow steps starts with checkout which pulls my repo into the runner to be used.
 Then sets up docker buildx, logs into docker using my secrets, docker meta data asign image and tags with type ref event tag `This type handles Git ref (or reference) for the following events:tag ; eg. refs/tags/v1.0.0` using semver for patterns, and finally builds and pushes to dockerhub using my dockerfile attaching metadata/version to it.